Meet Edith, a former CAMFED scholar who lives in Mpika, Zambia, along with her mother.

 “Look at what my daughter has done because of CAMFED!
 She brought me from a small thatched house to this one!”

 And Edith hasn’t stopped dreaming!
 She hopes to earn enough profits through her businesses to attend college and become a math teacher.
-And through her role in CAMA, she can continue to have a positive impact on other young girls working hard for their own dreams.
+Through her role in the CAMFED Association, she continues to have a positive impact on other young girls working hard for their own dreams.

-Through volunteerism and mentorships, CAMA members like Edith continue to help girls who are still in school overcome their challenges and take pride in their stories.
+Through philanthropy and mentoring, CAMFED Association members like Edith continue to help girls who are still in school overcome their challenges and take pride in their stories.

 Annie and her husband now generate enough profit to take care of their nephew and three adopted girls.
-Annie says, “I was on a CAMA Community Health program when I heard the stories of these girls.
+Annie says, “I was on a CAMFED Association Community Health program when I heard the stories of these girls.
 They touched me so much and reminded me of my own childhood.”
+(Photo: CAMFED)

 Read more inspirational stories